 The start of classes is just around the corner.
-In fact, some schools may have already started.
-However, this start also brings batches of previous students who just finished school and are now moving on to the next stages of their life: working.
+Some schools may have already started.
+However, this start also brings batches of previous students who just finished school and are now moving on to the following stage of their life: working.
 These people could also be a part of your organization.
 The question is: how can you attract high-performing graduates to you?

 Strategies to Attract High-Performing Graduates